Dial-a-Molecule Theme 3 Synthesis College

 Where: University of York

-This free-to-attend meeting aims to bring together 80–100 researchers at all career stages, from industry and academia, to learn about and discuss recent developments in the synthesis, analysis and biological evaluation of 3D molecules and their pharmaceutical importance.
+This free-to-attend meeting brought together 80 researchers at all career stages, from industry and academia, to learn about and discuss recent developments in the synthesis, analysis and biological evaluation of 3D molecules and their pharmaceutical importance.